nickcloudsyinka/FRONTENDANDBACKEND/README.md

-# Simple Voting DApp
+# Children Voting DApp

-This project is a simple decentralized application (DApp) built with React and Web3.js.
+This project is a Children decentralized application (DApp) built with React and Web3.js.
 It interacts with an Ethereum smart contract to allow users to add proposals, vote on them, and even vote through another contract.

 ## Project Structure